FAQs

 There is limited space for spectators on a free, first-come, first-serve basis.

-Teams are made up of 2 people.
+Teams are made up of 2 or 4 people.

 This event is first and foremost a fundraising event, which is produced to raise funds for research, innovation care and education in Alzheimer’s and other dementias.
 The incidence of dementia is expected to double by by 2031 and disrupt many aspects of life for an aging population, their caregivers, and even the health care system.